 For beginner traders, the minimal deposit size might be an important criterion.
 Some large Western brokers do not like to fiddle with “peanuts” and raise the entrance threshold rather high.
 So, you need to make sure that the broker’s conditions suit you as well as check the currency you may open the account with.

 Financial instruments available

 You need to make sure that the broker allows for working with the financial instruments you prefer.
 As for me, the more instruments the company features, the better.
-It provides an opportunity to choose: if the trading situation on currency pairs is poor, you can switch to other markets: crypto, oil, gold, ETF, stocks, etc.
+It provides an opportunity to choose: if the trading situation on currency pairs is poor, you can switch to other markets: oil, gold, ETF, stocks, etc.

 As a rule, a good broker provides access to several trading platforms, sometimes including those designed by the company.
 You need to choose one or more that suits you.
 If you use mobile trading, make sure that mobile versions of the platforms exist.

 Choosing a broker is a difficult task that requires maximal responsibility.
 The broker company should feature the license, high reliability, good reputation, and trading conditions that suit you.
 This is needed for you to work comfortably on the market, free of fear for your capital and enjoying high-quality service.